The Contact Tracing API Is a Mobile Platform Inflection

 The fundamental constraint is the one Gruber identified: Bluetooth scanning in the background is not a thing Apple lets arbitrary apps do.
 Either the contact-tracing app runs in the foreground with the screen on, which makes it useless, or it uses the OS-level Apple-Google framework, which is decentralized by design.
 Sovereign health authorities are discovering they have to litigate against a phone API to get what they want, and they cannot win that fight at the protocol layer.

 The contact-tracing use case might or might not work.
-The architecture absolutely will.
-The pattern is going to be the template for the next decade of mobile platform engineering, and the team that internalizes that early is going to be ahead of the team that treats this as a one-off COVID story.
+The architecture absolutely will, and the pattern is going to be the template for the next decade of mobile platform engineering.
+The team that internalizes that early is going to be ahead of the team that treats this as a one-off COVID story.